MurakamiShun/SerialPort/README.md

 # SerialPort
-Serial port library using C++ for Windows and Linux(checked:ubuntu14.04, Raspbian)
+Serial port library for Windows and Linux(checked OS:`Windows10`, `Ubuntu14.0` `Raspbian`)

-# detail
+# Usage
-Read Serial.hpp (Sorry Japanese only) or https://qiita.com/shunEnshuu/items/a9b0828aa33131b8e50f (Sorry Japanese only)
+Read Serial.hpp (Sorry Japanese only)
+or
+https://qiita.com/shunEnshuu/items/a9b0828aa33131b8e50f
+(Sorry Japanese only)

 # License
-MIT
+This software is released under the MIT License, see LICENSE.txt.